18F/unit-testing-node/_pages/components/middleware.md

   };
 ```

 Run the tests again, and this should pass.
-While it's passing, let's take the
+While it's passing, take the
-opportunity to create a factory function for `finish` like we did with all the
+opportunity to create a factory function for `finish` as you did with all the
-others.
+others:

 ```js
 function handleFinish(response, next, done) {